-You’d need to be smart and take health, safety and security issues seriously.
+You would need to be smart and take health, safety and security issues seriously.

 You would use your creativity to promote the goods and services offered by your business or organisation to potential customers.

-You’d plan the best ways to connect with people so they have a positive impression of the products, services or brand.
+You would plan the best ways to connect with people so they have a positive impression of the products, services or brand.

 Your job would vary depending on the organisation you work for and the sector you work in.
 You could specialise in certain types of product or market, such as fashion, fast moving consumer goods (FMCG) or financial services.

 You would plan the marketing activity for a campaign.
 You would think of new ways to get your message to the customers.

 You might work with other organisations to find out more about customer satisfaction and expectations.
 Data from market research will be useful to help you find ways to make your campaign more effective.

 At the end of each campaign you would assess its success and report to marketing directors.

 You could lead a team of marketing executives and assistants who you’d motivate to make each marketing campaign a success.